mapeditor/tiled/docs/reference/scripting.rst

 BinaryFile.write(data : ArrayBuffer) : void
     Writes *data* into the file at the current position.

+BinaryFile.commit() : void
+    Commits all written data to disk.
+Should be called when writing to files in WriteOnly mode.
+Failing to call this function will result in cancelling the operation, unless safe writing to files is disabled.

 BinaryFile.close() : void
     Closes the file.
 It is recommended to always call this function as soon as